Skip to main content

 The JobTrendZA PowerBI report on the right provides a summary overview of job trends as extracted from JobTrendZA, allowing you to explore job opportunities by location, industry, occupation, and various employment parameters, including employment type and level.
 View the report to discover how JobTrendZA empowers decision-making with via the depth and precision of its analysis.

-The JobTrendZA report now includes the March 2026 job opportunity results.
+The JobTrendZA report now includes the May 2026 job opportunity results.

-When comparing February 2026 with March 2026, the most noticeable employment category trends are:
+When comparing April 2026 with May 2026, the most noticeable employment category trends are:

 These results can be explored in depth on the interactive JobTrendZA report here.

-The results discussed above can be found on the Growth and Loss tab, the Geographical, Industry and Company Categories tab and the Opportunities and Categories tab, all of them with the Month filter set to 2026 – March.
+The results discussed above can be found on the Growth and Loss tab, the Geographical, Industry and Company Categories tab and the Opportunities and Categories tab, all of them with the Month filter set to 2026 – May.
 (Note the feature at the top left of each tab, where you can save yourself some effort by selecting the year before you set the month filter.)

 JobTrendZA